fintechstudios/ververica-platform-k8s-operator/README.md

 - `make lint` runs the golangci linter
 - `make fmt` runs `go fmt` on the package
 - `make test` runs the test suites with coverage
-- `make test-cluster-create` initializes a cluster fro testing, using kind
+- `make test-cluster-create` initializes a cluster for testing, using kind
+- `make test-cluster-delete` deletes the testing cluster
+- `make dotenv` stores the test cluster config in a `.env` file - warning, it will overwrite the file.

+### Environment

+To use the default test cluster, you'll need to store a `KUBECONFIG` env var pointed to it.

+[`godotenv`](https://github.com/joho/godotenv) automatically loads this when running `main`.

 ### Ververica Platform API